ernestoalejo/grunt-laravel-validator/README.md

 > Generate PHP validations that use Laravel from JS descriptions of the input data format

+**NOTE:** This project is not related to the Laravel official Validator class.
+It's a stricter and statically generated alternative to them.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`